 Risk mapping or assessment is conducted internally, and action plans documented for implementation to mitigate identified risks.
+This is reviewed annually by the Board's Audit Committee.
 Also, as part of Group's audit reviews, the internal audit team reviews progress on action plans on monthly basis.
 Contingency plans for business continuity are also in place and reviewed by the Board as part of the Managing Director's operational report during Board Meetings.